jesteroftheking/jesteroftheking/README.md

 I’m @jesteroftheking, engineer in digital performance and reliability,

-I really hope that my questions/answers/comments fits your needs.
+I really hope that my contributions fits your needs.

 Regards